benbjohnson/clock/README.md

 adjust the time programmatically.
 The mock clock always starts from the Unix epoch (midnight UTC on Jan 1, 1970).

+### Synchronization

+One tricky part of mocking time is that generally, the events you are trying to control are in a separate gothread.
+This creates a couple of common race conditions:
+ * You need to be confident another thread has called NewTicker or NewTimer or Sleep _before_ you advance the clock.
+Otherwise their wait time will start _after_ you're done moving the clock, so it'll never be satisfied
+ * You need to be confident the thread that handles the timer is _done_ doing its thing so you can then do asserts about what the result was.

+The mock provides some hooks to make this easier to deal with.

+####Expect

+The mock provides the ability to "expect" a specific number of timer starts or a specific number of processed time events.
+You prepare this by calling Expect* or setting an expect option _before_ the other threads will be doing this.
+Then, when you need to be sure those threads are done, you can call WaitFor* which will block until the expected count is reached.

+In order to facilitate this for processed events, the timer objects returned by this package have an extra "Confirm" method.
+Your code must call this when finished processing a timer event.
+When using the system clock, Confirm is a no-op.
+But when using the mock, it will call Done on the waitgroup so that your blocked Wait will eventually return.

+Optionally, you can toggle the mock to fail a test if an unexpected start or event happens using the FailOnUnexpectedUpcomingEvent option.
+Once this is set, any new timers or new confirms that aren't accounted for by a call to Expect will fail a test.
+This behavior continues on all subsequent calls unless you expressly turn it back off using IgnoreUnexpectedUpcomingEvent.

 ### Controlling time